-Convene's cloud services are hosted on Amazon Web Servers in Ireland.
+Convene's cloud services are hosted on Amazon Web Servers in Ireland and United Kingdom.
 Customers can request their servers to be in London, UK.
 Amazon Web Services are compliant with GDPR.

 We also have an on-premise solution for clients who require an extra level of security.